Container-based sanitation

 Container-based sanitation (abbreviated as CBS) refers to a sanitation system where toilets collect human excreta in sealable, removable containers (also called cartridges) that are transported to treatment facilities.
 This type of sanitation involves a commercial service which provides certain types of portable toilets, and delivers empty containers when picking up full ones.
 The service transports and safely disposes of or reuses collected excreta.
 The cost of collection of excreta is usually borne by the users.
 With suitable development, support and functioning partnerships, CBS can be used to provide low-income urban populations with safe collection, transport and treatment of excrement at a lower cost than installing and maintaining sewers.
 In most cases, CBS is based on the use of urine-diverting dry toilets.

 A key benefit of container-based sanitation systems is its relative low-cost.
 In addition, the process assures there is no human contact with excreta.
 Feces can be contained, carried, transported and emptied into treatment facilities without exposing humans to pathogens.

 Since 2010, container-based sanitation has typically been used in low-income settings where it is not feasible or appropriate to use or construct sewerage systems.
-This includes densely-populated urban neighborhoods, informal settlements, areas with high water tables, or where there is risk of frequent flooding.
+This includes densely populated urban neighborhoods, informal settlements, areas with high water tables, or where there is risk of frequent flooding.

 Container-based sanitation systems are a low-cost sanitation solution.
 They can be used in rapidly growing urban areas, refugee camps and emergency sanitation situations.
-They are in line with the United Nations’ Sustainable Development Goal 6 to "ensure sanitation for all by 2030".
+They are in line with the United Nations' Sustainable Development Goal 6 to "ensure sanitation for all by 2030".
+Container based sanitation is promoted since 2016 by the Container Based Sanitation Alliance.

 Background

 Container-based sanitation systems can be used in rapidly growing urban areas.
-The pressure to achieve Sustainable Development Goal 6 – “to ensure availability and sustainable management of water and sanitation services for all” – is increasing.
+The pressure to achieve Sustainable Development Goal 6 – "to ensure availability and sustainable management of water and sanitation services for all" – is increasing.

 Current operators of container-based sanitation systems have developed different approaches.
 As of 2017, several systems are being tested for scalability.
 With suitable development, support and effective partnerships, some believe that container-based sanitation can be scaled up to provide more low-income urban populations with safe sanitation.
 Costs for containment, collection, transport and treatment of excreta are expected to be lower than the cost of sewers and water treatment plants.